lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Bibliography & Resources
-- book, decline and rise of democracy
-- voting...book...name?

 #### The Decline and Rise of Democracy: A Global History from Antiquity to Today (The Princeton Economic History of the Western World, 80)
 Part of: The Princeton Economic History of the Western World (49 books) | by David Stasavage | Aug 24, 2021